DavideViolante/Angular2-App/README.md

 # Angular 2 application
 ### Info
-This repo contains a web application entirely built using [Angular 2 framework](http://www.angular.io) 2.0.0.beta.7 and [MongoLab](http://www.mlab.com) APIs.
-This project is my master's degree thesis in [Computer Engineering](http://informatica.ing.uniroma3.it) at [Roma Tre University](http://www.uniroma3.it).
+This repo contains a web application built using [Angular 2 framework](http://www.angular.io) 2.0.0.beta.7 and [mLab](http://www.mlab.com) APIs.
+This project was my Master's Degree thesis in [Computer Engineering](http://informatica.ing.uniroma3.it) at [Roma Tre University](http://www.uniroma3.it).
 The app lets you create a website where you can manage a high number of items divided into multiple categories.
 The visitors can register and send their items to your website to increase the database.

 ### Features